JamieMagee/docker-mayan-edms/README.md

 3. Run the docker container, replacing the `OCR_LANGUAGES` variable with the language codes for the from step 1.

 	`docker run -d --name="mayan" -v /path/on/host:/usr/src/mayan/mayan/media -p 8000:8000 -e OCR_LANGUAGES="eng dan" jamiemagee/mayan-edms`

-4. If this is the first time you've run Mayan EDMS, create an admin account by running

-	`docker exec -it mayan ./manage.py createautoadmin`